Lxp2014/WDnCNN/README.txt

 The training process will be recorded in ./log/log.txt or log_c.txt for gray and color mode, respectively.
 To use different wavelet filters for training, you can simply change the parameter 'wave_base' in cfg.py to sym2, sym8, db2, etc.

 If you find any bug, please contact ruizhao19921010@gmail.com.

+(This project may not be very well-organized, but it works.
+We will further revise it to be more structured and understandable.)